-The interviews were managed by open ended interviews (assisted by key informants), followed by field observation, captured image of games and their identification.
 All data from open ended interviews have gotten permission to be published from all speakers.
 We realize that all results about research substance was belonged to Lun Dayeh community, including verbal information and biological response.
-We had already asked the approval from locals, therefore they gave us information freely, autonomy, and voluntary after they fully understand about our research, especially the benefit and risk after participated in it.
-Moreover, one of our authors is native from Lun Dayeh community (Freminci), and she already asked permission from tetua adat (respected elder villager) and he gave us approval to report and publish it.
+We had asked the approval from locals, therefore they gave us information freely, autonomy, and voluntary after they fully understand about our research, especially the benefit and risk after participated in it.
+Moreover, one of our authors is native from Lun Dayeh community (Freminci).
+At first, she sought kepala adat (traditional leader), kepala desa (village head), or tetua (respected villager), where she gave them short introduction, objectives, working plan (or methods) of our research, then she asked permission from them to conduct interviews to locals, especially hunters or anyone who has experience in hunting activity or related to hunting (Saragih, 2011).